OUR ROUTE IS FOCUSSED ON THE STUNNING WAITIUKUBULI NATIONAL TRAIL WHICH SNAKES ITS WAY UP AND DOWN THE ISLAND.

 DAY FIVE

-3rd July 2023 / Estimated time on your feet: 4-6 hours
+Estimated time on your feet: 4-6 hours

 You will start the day with a steep ascent of a ridgeline.
 This ridge provides one of the most stunning views of the whole event as you witness the grandeur of Trafalgar Falls.
 You will then enjoy the gradual descent towards our end point at the Pont Casse The last few hundred metres testing our nerve with some further rope sections.
 Rest assured we will be there to support you every step of the way.
+You will cover 20.2km in total.
 We will be camping at Barana Aute tonight, this is the cultural village of the Kalinago tribe on the east side of the island.
 A real treat awaits with home-cooked food in this most exotic of locations, you will be able to relax in the plunge pools of the local waterfall whilst looking out towards the ocean as the sunsets.

 ACCOMMODATION: Camping – shared basis.
 The lodge is available as a communal and social area throughout the evening stay.